rajatb115/data-mining-col761/README.txt

 Print the frequent subsequence in the output file.
 Append the pruned items in the frequent subsequence and call the recursive function for all items appended.

+The output file does not contain an extra empty line after printing the last sequence.

+File: path.txt

+It contains the raw data taken from the site

+File: paths_finished.dat

+It contains the pre-preocessed data where items are seperated by ';'

+File: UpdatedFile.cpp

+Pre-process the file path.txt and store the data in file paths_finished.txt

+File: frequent_path.txt

+It stores the output of prefixSpan applied on sequences in paths_finished.txt with support of 1%.